codeplaysoftware/cuda-to-sycl-nbody/README.md

 Alternatively, simulation time can be arbitrarily raised or lowered by changing both timestep size (`dt` [above](#Simulation)) and simultion steps per rendered frame (`simIterationsPerFrame`, [above](#Simulation)).
 By default, a timestep size of 0.005 is used, and 4 simulation steps are taken per rendered frame (Note that `scripts/xvfb.sh` overrides these default values with `dt = 0.001` and `simIterationsPerFrame = 5`).

 To increase the simulation time by a factor of 5, for example, simply divide `dt` by 5 and multiply `simIterationsPerFrame` by 5.
 This will produce *almost* identical output.
 Take care with *increasing* `dt` to get the opposite effect; above a certain value, the simulation will become unstable & you may see this manifest as unphysical behaviour (very fast moving stars exploding out from the centre).
 Instability at large `dt` can be mitigated, to an extent, by increasing `distEps` or `damping`.

+A significant portion of the rendering time is the bloom filter.
+The [bloom](#Bloom) section has some tips about how to control this.

 ## SYCL vs. CUDA performance